marshki/MOTD/README.md

 Open to all, but tailored to rigs in NYU's departments of [Neural Science](http://www.cns.nyu.edu/), [Psychology](http://as.nyu.edu/psychology.html), and [The Center for Brain Imaging](http://as.nyu.edu/cbi.html).

-Tested to run on Linux (CentOS, Debian, Ubuntu) and currently-supported versions of macOS.
+Tested to run on GNU/Linux (CentOS, Debian, Ubuntu) and currently-supported versions of macOS.

 ![ALT text](https://github.com/marshki/MOTD/blob/master/docs/motd.png "motd")